-The Air Force has employed a global network of ground-based solar optical observatories known as SOON (the Solar Observing Optical Network) to monitor the Sun for flare and sunspot activity that may affect Department of Defense systems.
-For decades, SOON has provided the only dedicated, reliable, and operational source of solar optical imagery to the Air Force and its customers through the 557th Weather Wing at Offutt Air Force Base, NE.
-SOON solar products are also used by NOAA’s Space Weather Prediction Center (SWPC) in Boulder, Colorado, as an input to real-time space weather watches, warnings, and alerts.
+To monitor the sun for flare and sunspot activity that may affect Department of Defense systems.
+The Solar Observing Optical Network (SOON) provides the only dedicated, reliable, and operational source of solar optical imagery to the Air Force and other DoD agencies.
+SOON products are also used by NOAA’s Space Weather Prediction Center (SWPC) in Boulder, Colorado, for public and private space weather notifications and alerts.

-The SOON telescope system provides the capability to observe, analyze, and report visible solar phenomena such as solar flares, sunspots, magnetic fields, disk and limb activity.
-Solar flares can trigger high velocity Coronal Mass Ejections (CMEs) that propagate through interplanetary space.
-CMEs can interact with the Earth's magnetosphere to create geomagnetic storms.
+As part of the Solar Electro-Optical Network (SEON), the SOON system provides the capability to observe, analyze, and report visible solar phenomena such as solar flares, sunspots, magnetic fields, and disk and limb activity.
+Solar flares can trigger high velocity Coronal Mass Ejections (CMEs) that can interact with the Earth's magnetosphere to create geomagnetic storms.
 Major geomagnetic storms can result in the following impacts:

-The 2d Weather Squadron’s SOON telescopes are operated at three sites around the globe:
+The SOON telescopes are operated and maintained by 2d Weather Squadron personnel at three sites around the globe:

 · Contract Site, San Vito, Italy